HEWB 121. Foundations of Life Science. 4.5 Units.

 HEWB 126.
 Masticatory Dynamics Lab.
 1.5 Unit.

-This educational module focuses on the role of bacteria, viruses, and fungi in immune function that preserves and maintains health and discusses host changes that occur during oral and systemic disease processes.
+This educational module focuses on the role of immune function in preserving and maintaining health; the role of bacteria, viruses, and fungi in health and infectious disease; and the host changes that occur during oral and systemic disease processes.

 HEWB 130.
 Oral Histology.
 1.5 Unit.